LanHM24/FormLogin/README.md

 # FormLogin
 partFormLogin include of: 2 part.
-They are part login and part forget password .
+They are part login and part reset password .
 Using HTML,CSS and JQuery (JavaScript's library)